-Once you have formulated your research question and completed your literature review, you will begin to narrow the focus of your paper even further.
-At this point, you should begin to formulate what is commonly called a working thesis statement.
-The working thesis statement should tell readers what you are trying to prove through your research.
+The working thesis statement should tell readers what you are trying to argue through your research.
 It should articulate your main idea as well as your plan for writing about this idea.
-This statement can and will shift as you progress through the research process; however, you must have a clear vision of the point you wish to prove as you conduct your research.
+This statement can and will shift as you progress through the research process; however, you must have a clear vision of the point you wish to make as you conduct your research.
 The purpose of the working thesis statement is to keep your research focused.
 This chapter includes the following sections: